hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 <div class="figure-label">Fig. 2: A Base64 API, extended.</div>

 The MIME character set that we expose in Figure 2 is the standard charset most of us think about when we think about Base64-encoded text.
-This has the nice property that both `encode` and `decode` are just specializations of `encode-using` and `decode-using` with the MIME character set.
+This is somewhat interesting, because both `encode` and `decode` are just specializations of `encode-using` and `decode-using` with the MIME character set.

 And that’s about all we need to define the interface of a useful Base64 library!